 Bond: A debt security which represents the borrowing of money by a corporation, government, or other entity.
-The borrowing institution repays the amount of the loan plus a percentage as interest.
+The borrowing institution repays the principal amount of the loan plus a percentage as interest in regular coupon payments.
 Fixed Income funds generally invest in bonds.